Metastatic breast cancer (MBC) occurs when breast cancer spreads outside of the breasts to another part of the body, such as the liver.

 - features of the cancer

-A person may decide, based on their age or overall health, to discontinue treatment.
+Based on their age or overall health, a person may decide to discontinue treatment.
 In these cases, the person should talk with a treatment team and their family about end-of-life care.

 With treatment, a person may be able to live for several years.
 The person should talk with a doctor about their individual outlook, as several factors can affect successful treatment.

-With treatment, a person may be able to slow down the growth of the tumor and improve their quality of life.
-The person should talk with a doctor about the best treatment options for them.
+With treatment, people may be able to slow the growth of the tumor and improve their quality of life.
+A person can talk with a doctor about the best treatment options for them.